justnat3/pox/README.md

-# PookiPy
+# Pox

 ## Purpose

-This is just a simple general purpose programming langauge.
+This is to learn more about programming languages.
+This is an implmentation of Lox from [Crafting Interpreters](http://craftinginterpreters.com/)

-## Where I am at
+## Where are we in the process?

-I'm working on the parser
+We are current at Evaluation & some code cleanup.